 - Consultation and dialogue with trade union representatives through local partnership forums, including health and safety representatives.

-- Ongoing engagement with relevant staff networks to ensure that there is an ongoing awareness of any concerns, questions and advice.
+- Ongoing engagement with relevant staff networks to ensure that there is an ongoing awareness of any concerns, questions and advice, and they are fully informed of any escalation plans and any potential for redeployment – early and regular communication with all staff groups is crucial.

 - Advice from the freedom to speak up guardian to ensure that colleagues from higher-risk groups can candidly raise any concerns about the application of the risk assessment process.